MarkRobitaille/COMP3040A2/README.md

 ---
 ## Audience

 This guide is intended for people who are new to using Markdown, GitHub Pages, and Jekyll.
 Experience with GitHub is not required, but it is recommended.
-Familiarity with the GitHub's web interface will make the process faster.
+Familiarity with GitHub's web interface will be an asset.

 ---
 ## Getting Started